hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on submitting application to Monetize More♥♥ #5
+2. Corgi working on submitting application to Morad Creative Agency♥♥
-    - Corgi working on filling out application♥♥ #5
+    - Corgi working on filling out application♥♥
-    - Corgi working on updating cover letter♥♥ #5

 3. Corgi working on mini projects♥♥
     - Corgi working on project `Clock App` from frontend mentors♥♥ #17